-If, however, the above story revolved around someone of note being shot, that might be what you start your piece with.
-(A story about a notable name being shot is a very different story than one about someone more in the private sector.
-The latter might speak more to ongoing local violence while the former is a story in and of itself—X person has been killed and here’s what X person was known for.)
+If, however, the above story revolved around someone notable being shot, that might be what you start your piece with.
+However, a story about a notable name being shot is a very different story than one about someone more in the private sector.
+The latter might speak more to ongoing local violence while the former is a story in and of itself—X person has been killed and here’s what X person was known for.

 Crafting a Lede

 A lede, which is a journalism slang term for the first sentence or two of a story (i.e. lead), is an incredibly important part of the process.
-You need to hook readers with your lede and, in some cases, relay the important parts of your story.
-You need to draw a reader in while stating why the story matters.
+You need to draw readers in with a hook while stating why the story matters.

-A nutgraf, another journalism slang term, is the summarization of what the story’s about.
-A nutgraf (also written with as “nut graf”) can be a sentence or a paragraph and, sometimes, may also be your lede.
-Needless to say, they're very important.
-A nutgraf needs to address why the story is being written, whether the piece is about something like the aforementioned murder, or a profile of a famous celebrity.
+A nut graf needs to address why the story is being written, whether the piece is about something like the aforementioned murder, or a profile of a famous celebrity.

-Like ledes, nutgrafs vary wildly from story to story.
-Nutgrafs can also be harder to identify than ledes so a good exercise to read lots of different stories and try to find the nut graf.
-(If you do this outside of a classroom setting, it might be a good idea to find someone who can go over your findings with you.)
+Like ledes, nut grafs vary wildly from story to story, and they can also be harder to identify than ledes.
+A good exercise is to read lots of different stories and try to find the nut graf.

 The basics outlined above apply directly to all stories but, most obviously, to your classic news story.
-That said all stories have ledes and nutgrafs, no matter what they’re about or where you find them.
+That said, all stories have ledes and nutgrafs, no matter what they’re about or where you find them.
 These elements are applied differently, and often more subtly, in long-form journalism and feature stories, but they’re still there.
-All (good) stories have ledes and nutgraf.

-One of the best ways to see how the basic elements of news writing can be applied to wildly different stories is to read, back to back, three very different pieces.
-For good exercise, try reading the lead story in any major paper.
+One of the best ways to see how the basic elements of news writing can be applied to very different stories is to read, back to back, three very different pieces.
+For a good exercise, try reading the lead story in any major paper.

 The front page of a paper (online and in print) offers the biggest news stories of the day and there you’ll find straight, hard news.
-It might be local, it might be international.
+It might be local or it might be international.
 Then hit the features section of the paper.
-Check out The Arts section of the Times or, say, the Washington Post’s Arts & Living section, and read a review, then another trend story.
+Check out the Arts section of the New York Times or the Washington Post’s Lifestyle section, and read a review, then another trend story.

 Then read a piece of long-form journalism in a magazine like The New Yorker or Esquire.
-(In The New Yorker, nearly every article, save the reviews and pieces from "Talk of the Town", is an example of long-form journalism.)
+(In The New Yorker, nearly every article, save the reviews and pieces from "Talk of the Town," is an example of long-form journalism.)
 Now think about how different each piece reads.
-Find the nutgraf in each story and pay attention to how much each lede varies.
-Notice that some stories have nutgrafs that appear well below the lede, and others begin with the nutgraf.